 On one hand, this use case of DeFi allows borrowers easy funds, while on the other, it enables people with surplus funds to earn interest on their passive crypto assets.

 Fractionalization of costs

 DeFi facilitates asset tokenization which reduces the costs of investment, speeds up transactions, and increases security.
-For instance, it empowers the investors with financial or geographic limitations to participate in global real asset opportunities.
+For instance, it empowers investors with financial or geographic limitations to participate in global real asset opportunities.
 After the costs get fractionalized, it becomes easier for anyone to invest.
-Compared to traditional financial methods, it provides people a more accessible and affordable alternative to invest.
+Compared to traditional financial methods, it provides people with a more accessible and affordable alternative to invest.

 Greater asset control

 Contrary to the conventional financial system that has designated authorities such as banks or trading agencies, DeFi allows you to take custody of your funds.
 It is the only system currently making you the sole custodian of the capital investment.
 The decentralized system empowers you to distribute, rotate and adjust your funds for the best return potential.
-Such a control was simply missing in erstwhile centralized ones.
+Such control was simply missing in erstwhile centralized ones.

 Autonomous organizations without central authority